 When using cornstarch to thicken stews and soups, the trick is to make a slurry by whisking together equal parts of water and cornstarch.
 Be careful not to use too much cornstarch, as it can make the sauce excessively gloopy, which might ruin your recipe.

-Try using one tablespoon cornstarch for every cup of liquid.
+Try using one tablespoon of cornstarch for every cup of liquid.
 Stir the mixture until it’s consistent before whisking it into the pot.
 Cook the sauce until it thickens, and remember to extend the timer.

 Compared to flour, cornstarch is a healthier way to thicken soups because it doesn’t add excess calories to your meal.
 Remember to use cornstarch in small amounts to avoid ruining your recipe.